rudderlabs/rudder-sdk-js/examples/chrome-extension/USAGE.md

 ## Background Script

-RuderStack npm package JS SDK service worker export can be used as background script.
+RudderStack npm package JS SDK service worker export can be used as background script.
 In order to do so you will need to place it in your Chrome extension resources, either by copying the file from node modules, and have it as part of the resources, or by using a JS bundler and bundle it as part of you service worker script.